LLNL/Abmarl/docs/src/gridworld.rst

 the action is a change in the simulation's state, and Actors should return that change in a reasonable form.
 For example, the :ref:`MoveActor <gridworld_movement>` appends :ref:`MovingAgents' <gridworld_movement>` action spaces with a 'move' channel and looks for the 'move' key in the agent's incoming action.
-After a move is processed, the MoveActor returns how much the agent actually moved.
+After a move is processed, the MoveActor returns if the move was successful.

 .. _gridworld_observer: